Frequently asked questions

 What are you doing for nature conservation and biodiversity?

 This section of the website will keep changing because we are always looking for more ways to do even better for the planet.
 For example, by paying farmers in Congo a fair price, we are actively combating deforestation.
 The forests where mountain gorillas live and are highly endangered.
 Because they have a good income the farmers do not have to choose deforestation and the cocoa trees provide a nice protection for the gorilla's habitat.
 In Peru, we worked with the local people to build a chocolate factory to ensure that the farmers there can make their own chocolate.
 They can now be part of the cocoa chain through the new factory.
 The Awajun tribe in Peru that we work with live off slash-and-burn agriculture and control large areas of rainforest.
 Due to population growth, pressure on the rainforest is increasing and other sources of income are important for the survival of their way of life.
-Cocoa is a perfect alternative here, it requires shade trees and can be planted in combination with other crops.
-It reduces the need for "slash and burn" agriculture which can prevent the deforestation of the rainforest.

 We are indeed trying to get as much cocoa as possible to travel with the sailing ship, the Tres Hombres.
 Completely on wind power, there is no engine on board.
 That costs more money and takes 4-6 months per crossing.
 But we wouldn't want to exchange it for a container ship.
 The bars with a sailing ship on the packaging and our sails are all made from 'sailboat cocoa'.
 We also choose the most sustainable transport for our other origins, and hopefully, in the future, we will be able to have all our cocoa come by sailboat.